 The strong focus on empathy is the first step in design thinking and is key to improve any user experience.

 You got it?
 But maybe you would like to see what a final result could look like?
-We found a beautiful example of a filled out empathy map here.
+We found a beautiful empathy map example here.

 So how can you use this template to have an impact?